-We are proud of the appearance and resources provided in our buildings.
+The appearance and resources provided in our buildings is important to the School.
 We believe that respect for property is essential to maintaining a safe, comfortable environment.
 Writing on walls, desks, furniture, damaging or defacing any school property is considered vandalism.
 If a student vandalizes school or personal property they will be expected to pay for the damage.
 In addition, disciplinary consequences for the behavior will be addressed individually.